 “The alternative to adaptation is just canceling programs,” he said in the interview.
 “The programs that survive will survive in part because they are being economically managed.
 And if you’re a poorly-run program and you’re not performing, that ipso facto puts you on the potential cut list.”

-This article appears in the June 15, 2011, edition of National Journal Daily.
+This article appears in the June 15, 2011 edition of NJ Daily.